JoseRZapata/demo-data-science-template/README.md

 1. Install [UV](https://docs.astral.sh/uv/) to manage python dependencies and environments
 2. clone repository
-3. In the root of the proyect only run: `uv sync` that commands creates en environment
+3. In the root of the proyect only run: `uv sync` to create the environment
 4. activate the environment `source .venv/bin/activate`

+Enjoy!!

 ## 🗃️ Project structure